Programs

 May I apply if I am not an ATS Member?

 • Yes.
-However, at least one of the key personnel must be an ATS member at the time of application, and the principal investigator must be a full ATS member at the time the grant is awarded (May 2024).
+However, at least one of the key personnel on your proposed project must be an ATS member at the time of LOI/application, and the principal investigator must be an ATS member when the grant is awarded (January 2026).

-• if you believe you have extenuating circumstances not related to sub-specialty training, submit a letter of intent and provide the explanation when prompted under "Special Circumstances"
+If you have extenuating circumstances not related to sub-specialty training, contact us before beginning a letter of intent or application.

 May I apply if there are gaps in my work history?

-• Yes.
-Your Letter of Intent application allows you to explain impediments to your past productivity in a section titled “Special Circumstances.”
-This may include factors such as family care responsibilities, illness, disability, and active-duty military service.
+• Extenuating circumstances include factors such as family care responsibilities, illness, disability, and active-duty military service.

 Are there any grants for established investigators?

-• While the mission of the ATS is to support early-stage investigators, some of the partner grants are open to investigators at any stage in their career.
+• While the mission of the ATS is to support early-career investigators, some partner grants may be open to investigators at any stage in their career.
+Review the partner grant descriptions here

-May I apply for an ATS Research Program grant if I have received one in the past?
+May I apply for a Research Program grant if I received one in the past?

 • Individuals who have received two Research Program grants are not eligible.